 This is not a desk job!

 Auto Damage Adjusters are the primary ambassadors of GEICO's renowned customer service.
 They deliver on our promise to "be there" when customers need us most.
-Over the course of your career, you may visit auto body repair shops, customers' homes, salvage yards and even accident scenes.
+Over the course of your career, you may visit auto body repair shops, customers' homes, salvage yards and tow facilities.

 As an Auto Damage Adjuster Trainee, you will:

-- Attend an extensive 12-week training program, including four weeks in Ashburn, VA.
+- Attend an extensive 10-week training program, including three weeks in Ashburn, VA

 - Learn the ins and outs of automobile damage and insurance claims adjusting